danieladinu1312/InsulinApp/README.md

 # InsulinApp
-App for counting catbs and insulin
+App for counting carbs and insulin